Events generally in Northern California

 Laguna Folk Dance Festival

-Southern California’s premier folk dance festival, now in its 49th year!
+Southern California’s premier folk dance festival!
 Dance and instrumental workshops with master teachers, parties with live music, the famous Sunday Dance Concert, catered food… what’s not to like?
 The Laguna Festival is one of Southern California’s premier annual folk dance events.
 You can bet all your friends will be there.
 You should be too!
 This will be the 50th ANNIVERSARY of the festival and it will be a very special event!

 We are proud to announce that our teachers this year are: